seedstack/website/content/guides/create/reusable-function/tutorial.md

+---
+title: "Tutorial"
+type: "home"
+zones:
+    - "Guides"
+sections:
+    - "CreateFunctionGuide"
+menu:
+    CreateFunctionGuide:
+        weight: 100
+---

 # Build a function in 20 min.
 We will build a simple function for SEED.
 This function will provide a mini chat with a backend and a W20 screen.
 Our function will have UI, so we will use the SEED Business Framework.

 # Generate the project